-COVID-19 Small Business Resources
+COVID-19 Small Business Resources | SBDCNet | Official U.S. SBA Resource

 - For inquiries regarding SBA support for small businesses, send an email to answerdesk@sba,gov.

-Be vigilent and trust your instincts.
+Be vigilant and trust your instincts.
 If something seems too good to be true, then it likely is.

 Other Federal COVID-19 Small Business Resources